Vineel180/Vineel180/readme.md

 Pending:

-1. HabitTracker (cross-platform, with sync): A cross-platform habit tracker with sync.
+1. HabitTracker: A cross-platform habit tracker with sync.
-2. Alarm (with a QR scanner): An alarm app, with a OR scanner (and more) for disabling alarms.
+2. Alarm: An alarm app, with OR scanner (and typing and more) for disabling alarms.
 3. ComickReorganised: Built on top of ComickFiltered.
 Reorganised ComickFiltered's data using AI.
 Note: I don't know a lot about AI development, so I don't know how this one will go.